mixelpixel/ngrok_and_http-server/README.md

       drwxr-xr-x   4 mixelpix  staff   128 Apr 11 10:47 refs
   ```
 4. While you are here, open a console and navigate to this project's directory.
 Enter the command `$ git log` and you will see all the commits I made while building this Git repository.
 You can press the `space bar` to page through the list.
 Pressing the `q` key will "quit" the display of the git commit history log and return you to your console.
+5. You may have also noticed that **favicon.ico** file.
+What's all about?

 <p align="right"><a href="#index">Index</a></p>

 # Set up your project for deployment
 ## Project folder and an HTML file
-5. Make a project folder.
-6. Inside of your project folder, write an .html file which displays a "Hello world!" message, e.g.
+6. Inside this project folder, write an HTML file which displays a "Hello world!" message, e.g.
   ```html
   <!DOCTYPE html>
   <html lang="en" dir="ltr">